-There are 3rd level switches of OSI model (eg Cisco 3560) which combine functions of router (3rd level devices) and 2nd level switches (access level).
-3rd level devices are used for transferring data between different networks using information about ip addresses.
+There are 3rd layer switches of OSI model (eg Cisco 3560) which combine functions of router (3rd layer devices) and 2nd layer switches (access layer).
+3rd layer devices are used for transferring data between different networks using information about ip addresses.

 The solution of a similar problem in the organization of several Vlan using this switch is shown in this article.